Alex Iwobi: International career

 Eligible to represent England or his birth country Nigeria, Iwobi started as a youth international for England, with whom he won the 2011 Victory Shield.
 Iwobi earned 11 caps for England at underage level, but went on to declare for Nigeria in 2015.
-He made his senior debut for the Super Eagles on 8 October, replacing Ahmed Musa in the 57th minute of a 2–0 friendly defeat to DR Congo in Visé, Belgium.
+He made his senior debut for the Super Eagles on 8 October 2015 replacing Ahmed Musa in the 57th minute of a 2–0 friendly defeat to DR Congo in Visé, Belgium, before he had made a competitive appearance for his club.

 He was selected by Nigeria for their 35-man provisional squad for the 2016 Summer Olympics.
 He was not a part of the 18-man final squad.

 In August 2017 Iwobi pulled out of Nigeria's squad for that month's World Cup qualifiers due to injury.
 In October 2017, Iwobi scored for Nigeria in a 1–0 win over Zambia to secure the Super Eagles a spot in the 2018 FIFA World Cup in Russia.
 He was named in Nigeria's 23-man squad for the competition and featured in all three games as the Super Eagles were knocked out in the group stage.

-In April 2019, he said he wanted to emulate his uncle Jay-Jay Okocha by winning the Africa Cup of Nations.
-He was included in Nigeria's squad for the 2019 tournament.
-At the tournament he said he would ignore the labelling of Nigeria as favourites.
+He was included in Nigeria's squad for the 2019 AFCON tournament.
+At the tournament in Egypt, Iwobi played in six of Nigeria's seven matches and scored one goal—a decisive 77th-minute winner in the round of 16 against defending champions Cameroon (3–2)—as the Super Eagles claimed bronze, their best finish since 2013.
 After the tournament he said he was looking forward to returning to club football with Arsenal.

 Iwobi was named in the Nigeria squad for the delayed 2021 Africa Cup of Nations in 2022.
 He was given a red card five minutes after coming on as a substitute in the knockout stage match against Tunisia, a match Nigeria lost 0–1.
 At the 2023 African Cup of Nations, Iwobi was also in the Nigerian squad and played all seven games as Nigeria emerged runner-up, losing the final game to hosts, Ivory Coast.

+Iwobi was included in the Nigerian team for the 2025 Africa Cup of Nations taking place in Morocco, earning a bronze medal.
+On 10 June 2026, he made his 100th international appearance for Nigeria in a 2–1 friendly defeat against Portugal.